Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/python-lang/ADC.rst

 .. |ADC-module-1| image:: ../_static/imgs/ADC-module-1.png
 .. |ADC-module-2| image:: ../_static/imgs/ADC-module-2.png

-This product contains only one ADC module, there are two types, PCF8591 and ADS7830.
+This product contains :red:`only one ADC module`, there are two types, PCF8591 and ADS7830.
 For the projects described in this tutorial, they function the same.
 Please build corresponding circuits according to the ADC module found in your Kit.

 +---------------------------------------------------------------+----------------------------------------------------------------+
 |                      ADC module: PCF8591                      |                      ADC module: ADS7830                       |